 - Import database

 Now, go to phpMyAdmin.
-Select the database that you’ve created in step 2 and Import the copied database from the Duplicator plugin.
+Select the database you’ve created in step 2 and Import the copied database from the Duplicator plugin.

 - Change database in wp-config file